SushanPoojary/SushanPoojary/README.md

 ### Hi there 👋🏼
-💬 Ask me about data
+💬 Ask me about Web Development and Data

+🔭 I’m currently working on UberEats Prototype using MERN Stack and Kafka.

-🌱 I’m currently learning Full Stack Development - MERN Stack.
+🌱 I’m currently learning GraphQL.

 ⚡ Find me on medium @sushanpoojary